Kiewit Infrastructure West Co. v. U.S., COFC No. 19-191C (March 23, 2020)

 In the Matter of Arbitration between Beleggingsmaatschappij Ten Hage III B.V. and Omni Construction, Inc.

 Involved a dispute arising out of the construction of a large commercial development project.
 Successfully defended the general contractor and its subcontractor against the owner's demand for $1.7 million in breach of warranty damages and $1 million in punitive damages that involved lead in water contamination issues - a complete defense award.

 In the Matter of Arbitration between Kiewit Construction Group, Inc. and Trinity Industries, Inc.

 Represented the contractor in its breach of contract and delay damage claims against a structural steel supplier and the supplier's supply bond sureties in connection with reconstruction of the Pennsylvania Avenue Bridge over the Anacostia Bridge in Washington, D.C.
-Successful in obtaining an award in excess of $1 million at arbitration.
+Successful in obtaining an award of damages for contractor.

 John J. Kirlin, Inc. v.
 Marshall/Hyman a Joint Venture, Civil Action No. 172422-V (Circuit Court for Montgomery County, Maryland)

 Successfully prosecuted a quantum meruit claim relating to an unsigned subcontract arrangement related to work performed by the subcontractor on the IBM/Toshiba Dominion semiconductor plant in Manassas, Virginia.
 The follow-on arbitration for damages resulted in multi-million dollar recovery for the subcontractor.